When visiting the Cotswolds, alongside the outstanding natural beauty and picturesque town and villages, you will find a true...

 Located in the heart of Moreton-in-Marsh, the aroma of its Brazilian and Colombian blend of coffee beans might the first thing that grabs your attention as you walk by.
 Step inside and you’ll find a cosy and relaxing place to while away an hour or two over delicious sandwiches, scones, cakes and a lovely cup of tea (or coffee).
 When the weather is kind you can take a seat in the walled garden and enjoy your tea there.

-Customers already love this new tearoom which only opened in Stow last February.
+Customers already love this new tearoom which opened in Stow in 2017.
 Bursting with character, you can almost feel the history emanating from the traditional Cotswold stone walls and there are so many lovely touches to make you feel at home.
 With an inviting selection of cakes and a great range of tea and coffee, you’ll be spoilt for choice as you settle down at your table.
 On warmer days you can sit outside in the delightful courtyard garden with its stylish rattan furniture.
 Not to be missed!

 Elegant tearoom housed in a 17th century stone building right in the heart of Broadway with a super garden for eating alfresco during the warmer months.
 Tisanes has a well-deserved reputation for the quality of what it offers.
 Choose from a huge variety of loose leaf teas alongside a wonderful selection of cakes, scones and pastries.
 You may find you won’t want to leave in a hurry!